UNBOUND-CONTROL(8) Unbound UNBOUND-CONTROL(8)

 local_data RR data...

-config statement, except for when no covering zone exists.
-In
+keyword, except for when no covering zone exists.
+In that case

-that case this remote control command creates a transparent zone
+this remote control command creates a transparent zone with the

 local_data_remove name